Restream/reindexer/readme.md

 )

-// Define struct with reindex tags type Item struct {
+// Define struct with reindex tags.
+Fields must be exported - private fields can not be written into reindexer type Item struct {
 	ID       int64  `reindex:"id,,pk"`    // 'id' is primary key
 	Name     string `reindex:"name"`      // add index by 'name' field